Kickstart-in-net/.github/profile/README.md

 ## 🤝 Partnership with APISetu

-We're excited to partner with **APISetu** to implement PAN verification, ensuring compliance with Indian tax regulations.
+We're excited to announce that we have applied for partnership with [**APISetu**](https://apisetu.gov.in/) to implement PAN verification, ensuring compliance with Indian tax regulations.
 As we grow, we plan to integrate more APIs to enhance our platform's functionality.

 ---